GorillaStack/retro-tag/README.md

 ### Deploy the IAM Role CloudFormation template

-In each **additional** AWS accounts where tagging will be applied deploy this IAM Role CloudFormation template in a single region.
+In each *additional* AWS account where tagging will be applied, deploy this IAM Role CloudFormation template in a single region.

 ```bash
 export REGION=ap-southeast-2               # set this to the region you plan to deploy to